 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its niche at the intersection of GitHub Actions, Google Cloud/Vertex AI, and security validation.
-It provides explicit trigger phrases, lists concrete capabilities, and is distinctive enough to avoid conflicts with related but different skills.
-The only minor issue is the slightly awkward opening 'Validate use when validating' which is redundant, but it doesn't materially harm the description's effectiveness.
+This is a strong skill description that clearly defines its niche at the intersection of GitHub Actions, Google Cloud, and Vertex AI security validation.
+It provides explicit trigger phrases, concrete capabilities, and clear 'when to use' guidance.
+The only minor issue is the slightly awkward opening 'Validate use when validating' which is redundant, but it doesn't materially impact functionality.

 | Dimension | Reasoning | Score |